-Type 1 Diabetes Clinical Trial for Hypoglycemia Unawareness
+Type 1 Diabetes Phase I/II US Clinical Trial for Diabetic Subjects with Severe Hypoglycemia Unawareness

-Based on encouraging results and learnings from our first Cell Pouch clinical trial, we initiated a second clinical study - "A Safety, Tolerability and Efficacy Study of Sernova's Cell PouchTM for Clinical Islet Transplantation" - to further address the safety as well as function of the Cell Pouch with therapeutic cells.
+Based on encouraging results and learnings from our first Cell Pouch clinical trial, we initiated a second clinical study - "A Safety, Tolerability and Efficacy Study of Sernova's Cell PouchTM for Clinical Islet Transplantation" - to further address the safety, tolerability as well as function of the Cell Pouch with therapeutic cells.
 Following a peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (~\$3.3 million) grant under an agreement with JDRF.
-The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of Principal Investigator Dr. Witkowski, Director of the University of Chicago's Pancreatic, and Islet Transplant Program.
-Under Dr. Witkowski's leadership, multidisciplinary research teams at the University of Chicago are currently conducting several studies designed to improve the quality and outcomes of islet cell transplantation in patients with T1D.
-Dr. Witkowski is a published diabetes researcher and surgeon with a longstanding record in both basic science and clinical research pertaining to islet cell and abdominal organ transplantation.
+The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago with Principal Investigator Dr. Witkowski, M.D., Ph.D., Director of the University of Chicago's Pancreatic, and Islet Transplant Program, who is a leading expert in diabetes and islet transplantation and a published diabetes researcher and surgeon with a longstanding record in both basic science and clinical research pertaining to islet cell and abdominal organ transplantation.